 Other companies might try to sell you on inferior basement waterproofing solutions.
 Our products have been developed, patented, and perfected by Basement Systems®, Inc. -- the world's largest network of basement waterproofers.
-Whether you live in Ashland, Ironwood, Houghton, Calumet, Eagle River, Hancock, Iron River, Phillips, Minocqua, Park Falls, or surrounding areas, our basement experts will show you how we can customize your waterproofing solution to keep the basement dry all the time!
+Whether you live in Marquette, Ashland, Iron Mountain, Houghton, Escanaba, Ironwood, Eagle River, Hancock, Iron River, Phillips, or surrounding areas our basement experts will show you how we can customize your waterproofing solution to keep the basement dry all the time!

 This involves "painting" the basement walls and floors with a waterproof coating of cement that's meant to seal out the moisture.